viatra/EMF-IncQuery-Addons/cep/README.md

 TODO
 ----
-* integrate with VIATRA EVM
- * negotiate the interfaces used between the CEP layer and the EVM
 * implement the common event processing strategies: chronicle, recent, unrestricted
 * handle ordered case with time windows
 * handle unordered case
  * either with hierarchical state machines,
  * or with generating every execution path of the state machine based on the operational semantics of the language (preferably)
 * make the EventQueue thread-safe in order to enable higher performance via threading
+* negotiate the interfaces used between the CEP layer and the EVM
 * enable definition of custom execution strategies
  * define semantics for that
  * implement the required API (the extension point mechanism could work here perfectly)